RandyGaul/cute_framework/doc/protocol.md

 2. If a *challenge response packet* is received, first read in the `sequence nonce` and try decrypting the packet.
 If decryption fails, ignore the packet.
 3. Test to make sure the bit pattern post-decryption matches the bit pattern sent in the *challenge request packet*.
 4. If all checks passed, make sure there is still space available for the client to connect.
 If the server is full, respond with a *connection denied packet* and terminate the handshake.
 6. The client is now considered *connected*, but not *confirmed*.
+Insert the `hmac bytes` from the encryption mapping into the *connect token cache*.
 Increment the `sequence nonce` of the *encryption state*.
 Construct a new client entry.
 Periodically send the client the *connection accepted packet* with the data referencing the newly created client entry.
 Send the *connection accepted packet* at the rate of PACKET_SEND_FREQUENCY.
 7. Once the client responds with a *payload packet*, or a *keepalive packet*, consider the client *confirmed*.
 8. If the client does not respond within `handshake timeout` seconds, destroy the associated *encryption state* and remove the connect token from the *connect token cache*.
 9. Once a client is *connected* the server may start sending *payload packet*'s.
 If the client is not yet confirmed, the server **must** send an additional *connection accepted packet* just before sending a *payload packet*.
 Once the client is *confirmed* preceding *connection accepted packet*'s are no longer necessary.
 The purpose of extra *connection accepted packet*'s is an optimization: the server can start streaming payload packets earlier, but also ensures the client receives a *connection accepted packet*.